thecoder08/lenux/README.md

 ```
 ./test.sh
 ```
 in the repository directory.
-This requires the same commands as the build script, minus `losetup`, `sfdisk`, and `grub-install`, and plus `qemu-system-i386`.
+This requires the commands `rsync` and `qemu-system-i386`.
 ## Known Issues
 * Grub may specify the wrong hard drive when runnnig on a real machine.
 * Shell crashes if the line is empty.

-* If the foreground process (usually the shell) exits, init does not disconnect stdin/stdout, resulting in a kernel panic if you try to type something.
+*With some exceptions. see `doc gnu` for details.